LiweiDengDavid/SCOPE-Bench/README.md

 - Full Qwen CDS scores: [Google Drive](https://drive.google.com/drive/folders/101pyI9ulBXXYL1lt8quBOXaDumcu3Hpw?usp=drive_link)

 > [!IMPORTANT]
-> SCOPE-Bench is built upon the WWW2025 ShortVideo dataset, but the original release contains data-alignment inconsistencies.
-For reliable reproduction, we recommend using the corrected and prepared benchmark data provided by SCOPE-Bench instead of directly using the original files.
-The identified issues and our repair procedure are documented in [docs/dataset_repair.md](docs/dataset_repair.md).
+> SCOPE-Bench builds upon the WWW2025 ShortVideo dataset.
+During data preparation, we observed that a small portion of the ASR transcripts in the public release were not aligned with their corresponding videos.
+We therefore manually reviewed and corrected the affected alignments and provide a harmonized, benchmark-ready version of the data.
+We recommend using this prepared release when reproducing SCOPE-Bench results.
+The corresponding preprocessing and alignment steps are documented in [docs/dataset_repair.md](docs/dataset_repair.md).

 Place the downloaded artifacts at: